Claualvarez/ECCB2020/Searching.md

    ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/Molecules_tab.png)

    To get the results of this search in csv file format, click on the *Download* button on the top right corner of the results page.
-   - Select the data you would like to download:
+   - Select the data that you would like to download:
      - Macromolecule
      - PDB ID
    - Download as: